 Estimated time: fifty minutes

 The national identity of Japan and the Japanese people during the Meiji, Taisho, and Showa periods was in a state of flux.
 With the selective embrace of Westernization, new economic and cultural ideas clashed with traditional Japanese and East Asian norms.
 During the years leading up to the 1937 invasion of China and a broader entry into World War II, the Japanese government sought to crystalize a concept of Kokutai, translated to English alternately as “national polity” and “national essence.”
-The nationalism of the period generated a rejection of many of the same liberal democratic values rejected by the authoritarian regimes of Europe.
-Japanese exceptionalism became a key component of the nationalism and justified the military expansion of the empire against its Asian neighbors and engagement with the broader world in World War II.
+The nationalism of the period generated a rejection of many of the same liberal democratic values the totalitarian and authoritarian regimes of Europe spurned.
+Japanese exceptionalism became a key component of nationalism and justified the military expansion of the empire against its Asian neighbors and engagement with the broader world in World War II.

 To establish a framework for understanding the concept of a national character, explore the question of nationality with students.
 Present the following questions and ask students to discuss their responses briefly in small groups:

 What truly defines you as an American?

 Can others that are defined differently still be Americans?